laythayache/Sign-Language-Translation/README.md

 just run the American expressions.py file and make sure you have access to your webcam

-### Note: some problem that might could be the LSTM time_major error, this happens because different TensorFlow and Keras implementations of LSTM handle the input tensor shape differently, so i just told tensorflow to ignore the argument, everything should be clear in the code
+### Note: some problem that might occur could be the "LSTM time_major" error, this happens because different TensorFlow and Keras implementations of LSTM handle the input tensor shape differently, so i just told tensorflow to ignore the argument, everything should be clear in the code

 # Future Improvements
 i want to add in the future a Nothing output so that when it detects none of the signs it will not just be stable to one,